MSandovalPhD/MDOF-VR-IndustrialVis-UI/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+## Contributing

+Contributions are welcome!
+Please fork the repository, make changes, and submit pull requests.
+For major changes, please open an issue first to discuss.

+## Contact

+Mario Sandoval - mariosandovalac@gmail.com

+All related research papers can be found on [Mario Sandoval Olivé's Academia.edu page](https://manchester.academia.edu/MarioSandovalOliv%C3%A9).

+### Note

+LISU is a research project of the University of Manchester.
+Any unauthorised use or claim of this work will be considered a violation of intellectual property rights.